Russell Brand: Presenting

-Brand's first presenting role came in 2000 as a video journalist on MTV: he presented Dancefloor Chart, touring nightclubs in Britain and Ibiza, and hosted the tea-time request show Select.
-Brand was fired several days after coming to work dressed as Osama bin Laden the day after the 11 September 2001 attacks and bringing his drug dealer to the MTV studios.

-After leaving MTV, Brand starred in RE:Brand, a documentary and comedy television program that aimed to take a challenging look at cultural taboos.
+Brand's first presenting role came in 2000 as a video journalist on MTV UK: he presented Dancefloor Chart, touring nightclubs in Britain and Ibiza, and hosted the tea-time request show Select.
+Brand was dismissed several days after coming to work dressed as Osama bin Laden the day after the 11 September 2001 attacks and bringing his drug dealer to the MTV studios.
+After leaving MTV, Brand starred in RE:Brand, a documentary and comedy television program that aimed to take a look at cultural taboos.
 It was conceived, written, and hosted by Brand, with the help of his comic partner on many projects, Matt Morgan.
 The series was shown on the now-defunct digital satellite channel UK Play in 2002.

-In 2004, he hosted Big Brother's Eforum on E4, a sister show to Big Brother 5.
+In 2004, Brand hosted Big Brother's Eforum on E4, a sister show to Big Brother 5.
 The show gave celebrity guests and the public the chance to have their say on the goings-on inside the Big Brother house.
 For Big Brother 6, the show's name changed to Big Brother's Big Mouth.
 Following Celebrity Big Brother 5, Brand said he would not return to host the Big Brother 8 series of Big Brother's Big Mouth.
 In a statement, Brand thanked all the producers for "taking the risk of employing an ex-junkie twerp" to front the show.
-Of his time presenting the show, he said, "The three years I've spent on Big Brother's Big Mouth have been an unprecedented joy".
+Of his time presenting the show, he said: "The three years I've spent on Big Brother's Big Mouth have been an unprecedented joy".
 Brand hosted a one-off special called Big Brother According to Russell Brand, in which Brand took a surreal, sideways look at Big Brother through the ages.
 On 8 January 2008, Brand was the fifth celebrity to "hijack" the Big Brother house, in the E4 show Big Brother: Celebrity Hijack.

-Brand next returned to MTV in the spring of 2006 as presenter of the chat show, 1 Leicester Square, which had its broadcast time revised to allow for a more adult-oriented theme.
+Brand next returned to MTV in early 2006 as presenter of the chat show, 1 Leicester Square, which had its broadcast time revised to allow for a more adult-oriented theme.
 Guests included Tom Cruise, Uma Thurman, The Mighty Boosh, and Boy George, and a second series began in September 2006 on MTV.
 After Big Brother 7 finished, Brand presented a debate show called Russell Brand's Got Issues, on E4.
 The viewing figures for the first episode were seen as disappointing, being beaten by nearly all of E4's main multi-channel rivals, despite a big publicity and promotional campaign for the show.
 The poor ratings prompted the network to repackage the show as The Russell Brand Show and move it to Channel 4.
 The first episode was broadcast on 24 November on Channel 4, and it ran for five weeks.